mmdagent-ex/site-doc/content.en/docs/38_change_model.md

 ---
-title: Trying Out Different CG Avatars
+title: Change the CG Avatar
 slug: change-model
 ---
 # About CG Avatars

 ## Gene

-The default CG avatar in Example is called "Gene".
-This is a CG character model designed for spoken dialogue system, developed at [Lee-Lab, NITech](https://www.slp.nitech.ac.jp/avatar/).
-It is provided under the CC-BY license.
-For more details and usage conditions, please refer to its [public repository](https://github.com/mmdagent-ex/gene).
+The avatar shown by default in Example is a CG avatar called "Gene".
+This is a conversational CG model developed at Nagoya Institute of Technology and provided under a CC-BY license as a CG-CA (CG Cybernetic Agent) developed in the Moonshot Research and Development program "Avatar Symbiotic Society".
+For terms of use and more details, see the public repository: https://github.com/mmdagent-ex/gene.

 <img width="480" alt="example snapshot" src="/images/example_1.png"/>

 ## Uka

-Another CG avatar called "Uka" is also included in the Example folder.
-You can use "Uka" instead of Gene by editing the line below in `main.fst`.
+Example also ships with another CG avatar named "Uka".
+In example's main.fst, change the part that specifies the model file `Gene.pmd` to the following and restart to confirm the model has changed:

 {{<fst>}}
     ...